Kaitlin Jacobson's poem "crooked smile"” won the 23rd annual Vázquez-Valarezo Poetry Award at Augustana.

 Harry S. B. Johnson Endowment for Classics

-By the time he died in 1978 "Dean Harry" had taught as professor of Greek and of Swedish, had reestablished and chaired the Department of Classics, had coached tennis, had provided support and guidance as dean of men, and had even made time to be coordinator of public events.
+By the time he died in 1976, "Dean Harry" had taught as a professor of Greek and of Swedish, reestablished and chaired the Department of Classics, coached tennis, provided support and guidance as the dean of men, and found time to be the coordinator of public events.

 In his memory, Dr. Johnson's family established an endowment to underwrite innovation and enrichment in the Augustana Classics program.
 The effects of their generosity, like the work of Dr. Johnson himself, will be evident throughout each academic year, for classes now and for those yet to come.